smokeyfeet/smokeyfeet-site/content/registration.md

 * Entry to all 5 parties
 * Saturday and Sunday classes
-* Access to all tasters
+* Access to all concept classes
 * Price: **€200**

 _Before you register, please see which [level](/workshop/levels/) suits